cosmoscout/cosmoscout-vr/docs/install.md

 cd cosmoscout-vr
 ```

-The default branch is `develop`, which contains the latest features.
-If you prefer to use the last stable release, you can switch to the `master` branch.

 ### Getting the dependencies

 Getting a precompiled version of boost suitable for CosmoScout VR which will be found by CMake can be difficult: Older CMake versions fail to find boost versions which are too new; but on the other hand you need a rather new version if you use a very recent version of MSVC (e.g. 14.2, the one shipped with Visual Studio 2019).
 The "oldest" precompiled boost which you can get on SourceForge for MSVC 14.2 is version 1.70.0.